-4th of October, 2010 at 12.25pm in Ajka, Veszprém county, Hungary: around a million cubic metres of toxic waste were released after the burst of the retaining wall in one of the reservoirs used for the accumulation of MAL aluminium company trash.
-The spilling reached two meters high and started a destructive race trying to release its energy, flooding Devecser and Kolontár villages.
-Ten human casualties were counted and the material damages were imposible to measure, including the destruction or irreparable deterioration of a big ammount of houses, the dissapearing of infrastructures and the poisoning of dozens of fields.
-The accident was fastly considered the biggest catastrophe of hungarian history.
+4th of October, 2010 at 12.25pm in Ajka, Veszprém county, Hungary: around a million cubic meters of toxic waste were released after the rupture of the retaining wall in one of the reservoirs used for the accumulation of MAL aluminum company trash.
+The spill reached two meters high and started a destructive race trying to release its energy, flooding the nearby Devecser and Kolontár villages.
+Ten human casualties were counted and material damages were impossible to measure, including the destruction or irreparable deterioration of numerous houses, the disappearance of infrastructures and the poisoning of dozens of fields.
+The accident was at first sight considered the biggest catastrophe of Hungarian history.

-This photos have been taken six months after the accident when the silence takes the place of the headlines and just The Line is left.
+These photos have been taken six months after the accident when silence takes place of the headlines, and just The Line is left.